GluuFederation/docs-ce-prod/3.1.1/source/index.md

 - Customer identity and access management (CIAM)
 - Identity federation.

-SaaS, custom, open source and commercial software can be made more secure by leveraging a central authentication and authorization service.
+SaaS, custom, open source and commercial web and mobile applications can be made more secure by leveraging a central authentication and authorization service like the Gluu Server.
-Because there are so many different kinds of apps, there is no way to "top down" implement proprietary security mechanisms.
-This is why open standards are so important for IAM.

 ### Open Standards
 The Gluu Server implements the following open web standards for authentication, authorization, federated identity, and identity management: